thousandlemons/Java-Console-View/README.md

 Press enter to continue...
 ```

+After the user presses the enter in the end, it will go back to the `parentView`, if there is any.

-A few points to notice:
+Here are a few points to notice:

 1. The `read()` method uses the system scanner and provides validation.
 When the user inputs an invalid value, because the input either doesn't sastify the expected class, or is rejected by the custom `Validator`, the error message (`this.errorMessage`) will be displayed, and the user will be asked to input the value again and again until a valid input is made.

 1. The output methods `println` or `print` are just wrappers of the system defaul print methods like `System.out.println()`.
+But hopeful they can save you some time from typing long method names.

 ## Further Customization